 There is limited evidence surrounding the safety of ‘vaping’.
 Vaping devices, also commonly called e-cigarettes, are devices that heat liquid solutions to the point of vaporization.
-This vapor, which condenses into an aerosol, is then inhaled by the user through a mouthpiece.
-Vaporization may release harmful chemicals, such as formaldehyde, which is a potential carcinogen.
-Many liquids also contain nicotine in widely varying amounts.
+This vapour, which condenses into an aerosol, is then inhaled by the user through a mouthpiece, travels through the respiratory tract, and is absorbed into the bloodstream (as seen here).

-While vaping, including the use of nicotine-containing liquids, is legal in B.C, the sale and consumption of vaping products is subject to legislation that regulates tobacco use (e.g. the sale of products to minors and smoking near doorways or air intakes).
+While vaping is legal in B.C, the sale and consumption of vaping products is subject to legislation that regulates tobacco use (e.g. prohibits the sale of products to minors and smoking near doorways or air intakes).

 Research suggests that emissions from vaping devices could be harmful to the user as well as nearby non-users.
 The e-liquid and aerosol contain propylene glycol and vegetable glycerin, as well as potentially harmful substances such as: